barbatus/typescript/README.md

 This package adds TypeScript to Meteor projects.

-TypeScript is transpiled into ECMAScript 3 (for older browsers compatibility) and CommonJS modules by default.
+TypeScript is transpiled into ECMAScript 5 and CommonJS modules by default.